rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ### Concept 1

 Once you create a Git repo, you are usually blessed with a `main` branch.
-Fixate that you will never push code directly to `main` and also never take a branch from it and work on it.
+Fixate that you will never push code directly to `main`

 ### Concept 2